iamvarol/regression/README.md

 # regression
-Machine Learning Regression Algorithms in Python and R
+Machine Learning Regression Algorithms in python and R